 Since years she is Guest Conductor of esteemed orchestras including OFI Italian Philharmonic Orchestra, RAI Orchestras, Little Royal Theater of Turin, Philharmonic Orchestra of Milan, Cantelli Orchestra of Milan, Stable Orchestra of Bergamo, Orchestra d’Archi by Mario Brunello, Philharmonia Orchestra, Symphony Orchestra of the Coccia Theater of Novara, Incanto Armonico Orchestra, Solisti Veneti, OPV Orchestra of Padua and Veneto, Symphony Orchestra of the Province of Lecco, Orchestra Youth Symphony of Piedmont, Classical Orchestra of Alessandria, Philharmonic Orchestra of Genoa, Orchestra Mediterranean Symphony, Sicilian Symphony Orchestra, Abruzzese Symphony Orchestra, Baroque Orchestra Monteverdi, Orchestra of the Santa Cecilia Conservatory of Rome, GDM of Frankfurt (Germany), the Balkan Festival Orchestra, and Philharmonic Orchestra of Mihail Jora of Bacau (Romania).

-Maestro Natali has written many compositions for the piano, for instrumental, symphonic, chamber and vocal music.
-She has also composed for radio and television commercials.
+Maestro Natali is also a composer and has written many classical music compositions for the piano, for instrumental and symphonic music, chamber and vocal music, but also for radio and television commercials.
 She has completed musical arrangements in collaboration with the Radio Televisione Italiana (RAI) and Mediaset.
 Several of her compositions for the piano have been registered on CD’s.
 Diaphonia Antologia di Composizioni del Novecento.
-“Soffio di Luce” has been transmitted in world vision and was presented as a première in Rome, as well as in Novara, Monza, Milan, Turin, Assisi, Leopoli, and abroad in Lyon, Bucharest, and Sophia.
+“Soffio di Luce” was broadcast worldwide and was presented as a première in Rome, as well as in Novara, Monza, Milan, Turin, Assisi, Leopoli, and abroad in Lyon, Bucharest, and Sophia.

-Damiana Natali is also active as artistic director and founded two festivals: The FILO “Festival Internazionale Lago D’ Orta” in the Piemonte Region, and The “Borghi, Palazzi, e Castelli in Musica” which takes place in historical venues in the Region of Lombardia and northern Italy.
+Damiana Natali is also active as artistic director and has founded two festivals: The FILO “Festival Internazionale Lago D’ Orta” in the Piemonte Region, and The “Borghi, Palazzi, e Castelli in Musica” which takes place in historical venues in the Lombardy region and northern Italy.

-As a conductor, Damiana steers the orchestra in its artistic and creative performance.
+As an orchestra conductor, Damiana steers the orchestra in its artistic and creative performance.
 Her programming seeks to bring the audience with her on a powerful and emotional journey.